What Are Nanodiscs - Copolymers

 AMPHIPOLS

 Amphipol is short for "amphiphilic polymers".
-This type of polymer was one of the first developments in this field.
+This type of Copolymer was one of the first developments in this field.
 However, a lot has changed compared to the "original" amphipols.

 Amphipol - I heard that name before

-Figure 9: Depiction of an Amphipol-based synthetic nanodisc
+Figure 9: Depiction of an Amphipol-based Copolymer Nanodisc

 Why should you use Ultrasolute™ Amphipols?

-Amphipols combine two of the greatest advantages of other synthetic nanodisc polymers.
+Amphipols combine two of the greatest advantages of other Copolymer Nanodisc polymers.
 First, their solubilization efficiency of membrane protein is at least on par with SMA.
 Simultaneously it has no noteworthy absorption at wavelengths 280nm compared to SMA and even less absorption compared to DIBMA.
 It, therefore, does not interfere with size exclusion chromatography or protein quantification measurements.

 Old amphipols compared to the new Ultrasolute™ Amphipols